Vitamix vs Blendtec blenders – which should you buy?

 Vitamix vs Blendtec: Design

-These design differences play out in popular models; the Vitamix Ascent A3500’s design makes it the perfect tool for smoothies and hot soups thanks to its tamper tool, while the Blendtec Professional 750 boasts 1560 watts of power in an effort to claim that it can eradicate the need for a tamper altogether.
-Those who have used high-end blenders without a tamper before may agree with experts who say that a tamper will save you time and effort, regardless of the claims from Blendtec, when it comes to having to pause your blend cycle to push ingredients down.
-When it comes to design, this is a crucial factor that sees Vitamix take the crown.
+These design differences play out in popular models; the Vitamix Ascent A3500’s tamper makes it the perfect tool for smoothies and hot soups, effortlessly crunching through ice and hard vegetables.
+While the Blendtec Professional 750 tries to get by without a tamper, there's a marked difference between the two when working with heavy ingredients.
+Despite 1560W of power, you still sometimes have to pause a blend cycle to push ingredients down.
+When it comes to design, the tamper is a crucial factor that sees Vitamix take the crown.

 Vitamix vs Blendtec: Power